Kyle Goudy

 Ohio University, B.S., Recreation Management, Parks, Recreation and Leisure Studies, 2013

 First-time candidate, business development manager and dad Kyle Goudy, 33, of Dr. Phillips, is running for the District 4 seat on the Orange County School Board.
-He squares off against long-time educator Anne Douglas and former teacher Jacob “Jake” Petroski in the nonpartisan election on Aug.
-20.
+He emerged as the top vote-getter in the three-way primary, but neither he nor his opponent, long-time educator Anne Douglas, earned more than 50 percent of the vote needed to win outright, so they will face each other again in a Nov.
+5 runoff.

 Goudy told VoxPopuli in a June interview that he decided to run for school board because he saw the impact that his parents who were educators had on students, plus his daughter is about to enter Orange County Public Schools (OCPS) and her preparations “motivated me to start going to the board meetings.”